-- a) There are 245 places in Year 7. - b) Scholars in Year 6 at the Academy will have an automatic right to transfer into Year 7.
-Parents should still complete the form specified at point d) (below) by the stated deadline and list the Academy as a preference; this will then communicate their wish for their child to remain at the Academy to the local authority. - c) Applications for places at the Academy will be made in accordance with the local authorities Coordinated Admission Scheme, on Bradford local authority's website and in the authority's "A guide for parents about admission arrangements for Secondary Schools".
+- a) There are 245 places in Year 7. - b) Students in Year 6 at the Academy will have an automatic right to transfer into Year 7.
+Parents should still complete the Common Application / Preference Form (CAF / CPF) provided by the local authorities by the stated deadline and list the Academy as a preference, along with any other schools they would like to apply to. - c) Applications for places at the Academy will be made in accordance with the local authority's Coordinated Admission Scheme, on Bradford local authority's website and in the authority's "A guide for parents about admission arrangements for Secondary Schools".
 Where the Academy receives more applications than places available, the oversubscription criteria will apply. - d) Applications must be made on the Common Application / Preference Form (CAF / CPF) provided by the local authorities by the stated deadline.